jrg94/CSE5544/assignment01/README.md

 probably try to graph just the positive incidents (the values of 1).
 That way, we could better see the ratio between the various incidents.

+Finally, I'd like to note that there doesn't appear to be a way to address the legend size.
+As far as I can tell, there's no setting for it.
+That said, I didn't look very hard.

 ## Favorite Image

 Of the four visualizations above, my favorite visualization is: